The 5 Best Stock-Picking Services

 - Cost: $499/year ($299 for new members through our link)

-Rule Breakers is now only available through Motley Fool's Epic service, which includes subscriptions to Rule Breakers, Stock Advisor, and a few other products.
+Rule Breakers is now only available through Motley Fool's Epic service, which also includes subscriptions to Stock Advisor and several other products.
 You can read our Motley Fool Epic review for more information.

-In addition to its flagship newsletter (Stock Advisor), The Motley Fool also launched Rule Breakers back in the early 2000s.
+In addition to its flagship newsletter (Stock Advisor), The Motley Fool launched Rule Breakers in 2004.

-While it doesn't have near the popularity of Stock Advisor, the returns are similarly impressive according to the website (+345.01% vs +149.71% for the S&P):
+Although it's come at even higher volatility than Stock Advisor, Rule Breaker's returns are similarly impressive according to the website (+345.01% vs +149.71% for the S&P):

 Source: Motley Fool

-While the Stock Advisor team can select any stock it deems to be high-quality, the Rule Breakers investment strategy focuses exclusively on disruptive technology companies that have the potential to reshape entire industries.
+While the Stock Advisor team can select any stock it deems to be high-quality, a stock must have the potential to reshape an entire industry to qualify for the Rule Breakers portfolio.

-As you can imagine, many of these stocks come with very high valuation multiples and are high-risk, high-reward investments.
+As you can imagine, these high-growth companies typically come with high valuation multiples, making them high-risk, high-reward investments.
 Because of this, the Rule Breakers portfolio tends to be more volatile than the Stock Advisor portfolio.

 When investing in the types of companies that Rule Breakers does, these types of drawdowns are almost inevitable.
 If you don't have a large appetite for risk and can't handle the pain of losses this large, Rule Breakers isn't for you.

-However, if you do want to add Rule Breakers disruptive stocks to your portfolio, blending those stocks with an allocation to broad-market index funds may help to reduce the drawdowns and volatility.
+However, if you're looking for some high-growth stocks to your portfolio, Rule Breakers is a great option, and blending its picks with an allocation to broad-market index funds may help reduce your portfolio's volatility.

-What you'll get: As mentioned above, Rule Breakers is only available through Motley Fool's Epic service.
+As mentioned above, Rule Breakers is only available through Motley Fool's Epic service.
 The service provides 5 new stock picks per month — 2 from Stock Advisor, 1 from Rule Breakers, 1 from Hidden Gems, and 1 from Dividend Investor.
-Altogether, you end up with a diverse set of stock picks each month.

 You'll also receive bonus features like GamePlan+, additional strategies, educational resources, and a members-only podcast which covers investing strategies and personal finance topics.